 More recently Carpenter has toured the world with his Lost Themes and Anthology: Movie Themes 1974–1998 albums (and narrated the opening to Gunship’s insanely catchy Tech Noir).
 This year, Carpenter returned to where it all began, scoring 2018’s Halloween alongside his son Cody Carpenter and godson Daniel Davies.
 While David Gordon Green’s instalment does efficiently return to the horror staple’s roots by ignoring other sequels and reinforcing Myers’ chilling mystique.
 The film’s score stole the show for me.
 Halloween’s iconic theme receives a menacing, ramped-up makeover and entirely new entries erupt with the same intense urgency.

 Aside from Carpenter’s unquestionable impact on slasher movies in the wake of Halloween.
-His legacy is often overlooked but ranges from independent film-makers paying homage while carving their own path.
+His influence is often overlooked but ranges from independent film-makers paying homage while carving their own path.
 It Follows, The Guest, Green Room, Midnight Special and Annihilation all have Carpenteresque qualities.
-To well-established names such as Quentin Tarantino, who borrowed heavily from The Thing for The Hateful Eight, composer Morricone even included some unused music from the former in the latter.
-While Luc Besson borrowed a little too excessively from Escape From New York when writing Lockout and paid a hefty price for doing so.
-Even small screen giant Stranger Things got in on the act with its synthesized theme and numerous references to The Thing.
+To well-established names such as Tarantino, who embraced not only some surplus score for The Hateful Eight, but admiringly recreated the entire feel of The Thing.
+Also inspired by Carpenter’s magnum opus is small screen giant Stranger Things.
+From its parasitic alien life form and synthesized theme to the Duffer brothers’ appetite for gnarly practical effects.
+On the other hand, Luc Besson borrowed a little too excessively from Escape From New York when writing Lockout and paid a hefty price for doing so.

 Fellow genre film-maker Guillermo del Toro took to Twitter to affectionately analyse the majority of Carpenter’s filmography and outline his unsung legacy (better than I ever could).
 His endless outpouring of tweets lovingly described Carpenter as “lightning in a bottle” as well as the accurate observation that he “doesn’t give a fuck whether we like his films or not”.
 Del Toro wraps up with this glorious anecdote and fitting conclusion.